-First, we learn about the organizing aims of each of the psychological parts.
+First, we learn about the organizing aims of each of the psychological parts (Cooper 1984, Kahn 1987, Reeve 1988, Moss 2005).
 In Book Four, reason is characterized by its ability to track what is good for each part and the soul as a whole (441e, 442c).
 In Book Nine, reason is characterized by its desire for wisdom.
 These are not bifurcated aims.
-Socrates argues that no one is satisfied merely with what he or she takes to be good for him- or herself but wants what is in fact good for him- or herself (505d).
+Socrates argues that people are not satisfied merely with what they take to be good for themselves but want what is in fact good for them (505d).
 So reason naturally pursues not just what it takes to be good for the whole soul but also the wisdom that ensures that it would get this right.
-Nor is wisdom's value merely instrumental to discovering what is good for one.
+Nor is wisdom’s value merely instrumental to discovering what is good for one.
 If wisdom is a fundamental constituent of virtue and virtue is a fundamental constituent of what is good for a human being, then wisdom turns out to be a fundamental constituent of what is good for a human being.
 So it should not be surprising that the part of the soul that tracks and pursues what is good for the whole soul also loves wisdom.
 Spirit, by contrast, tracks social preeminence and honor.
-If ‘good’ is the organizing predicate for rational attitudes, ‘honorable’ or ‘fine’ (Greek kalon) is the organizing predicate for spirited attitudes.
+If ‘good’ is the organizing predicate for rational attitudes, ‘honorable’ or ‘fine’ (Greek kalon) is the organizing predicate for spirited attitudes (Singpurwalla 2013).
 Finally, appetite seeks material satisfaction for bodily urges, and because money better than anything else provides this, people ruled by appetite often come to love money above all.

 The basic division of the world into philosophers, honor-lovers, and money-lovers also illuminates what Socrates means by talking of being ruled by one part of the soul.
 If one part dominates in you, then aims of that part are your aims.
 If, for example, you are ruled by spirit, then your reason conceives of your good in terms of what is honorable.
 Reason has its own aim, to get what is in fact good for the whole soul, but in a soul perfectly ruled by spirit, where there are no genuine psychological conflicts between different parts, reason’s love for truth and wisdom must be limited to that which is also held to be honorable.